At a Glance

 Native Range

-Native throughout the Pacific Northwest and across most of temperate North America, from British Columbia east to Newfoundland and south to northern Mexico.
-Grows naturally along stream banks, pond edges, wetland margins, and moist slopes from low elevations to subalpine zones.
+Native throughout temperate North America — from British Columbia east to Newfoundland and south to northern Mexico.
+Found in wet areas, stream banks, swamps, and floodplains.

 Suggested Uses